SaaS Customer Lifecycle: Complete Guide to Strategy, Stages & Hiring

 • 9-Stage Model: A granular breakdown (Awareness → Engagement → Evaluation → Purchase → Onboarding → Adoption → Retention → Expansion → Advocacy).

 At HookLead, we recommend a flexible 5–7 stage model.
+Customer lifecycle management is important for understanding and optimizing the customer lifecycle stages, such as acquisition, engagement, and retention, to improve customer experience and business outcomes.
 Early-stage SaaS may keep it simple with awareness, signup, and retention.
 Scaling SaaS teams benefit from explicitly mapping expansion and advocacy as growth stages.
+Mapping and optimizing these stages not only improves customer outcomes but also drives greater value creation for SaaS businesses.

 Lifecycle Marketing as Relationship Capital